Skip to main content

 For example, denying access to the company’s only health plan to those who decline a health risk assessment would be considered coercive and unlawful.

 This protection is particularly relevant when considering the types of data these programs often seek.
-A request for readings, cholesterol levels, or body mass index is a request for a snapshot of your metabolic health.
+A request for blood pressure readings, cholesterol levels, or body mass index is a request for a snapshot of your metabolic health.
 These markers are influenced by a vast network of endocrine signals, including insulin, cortisol, and thyroid hormones.

 An employer’s access to this data provides a window into your physiological state, which is why the law insists your consent to share it must be freely given.